-Here is the updated vegan crepe as of yesterday, September 29:
+Here is the updated counter service vegan crepe as of September 29:

 Thanks to TheDisneyBlog for the photo! – It does look a little darker, maybe that was the missing link to have the buckwheat crepe hold up.
 John from the Disney Blog reported that they didn’t taste bad, but they weren’t anything spectacular either.
 So La Creperie at EPCOT may be a visit-with-non-vegan-friends option for a place to visit.

 The Salade Maison is mixed greens, tomatoes, onions and a vinaigrette.
-This has been confirmed vegan by the chefs.
-Salad was not available for photos but we’ll be back to order it when it is!
+The vinaigrette has been confirmed vegan by the chefs, you just need to ask for no croutons as they do contain dairy.